rcqx/psychrometrics/F01_psychrometrics/README.md

 ![image info](./static/table_2.png)

-## 1.4 Thermodynamic properties of water at saturation (saturated liquid)
+## 1.4 Thermodynamic properties of water at saturation
 Based on ITS-90.
 For detailed formulas refered to ASHRAE fundamentals, 2017.

 The water vapor saturation pressure ( pws ) is required to determine